 Both are “all teach, all learn” approaches to practice-based learning.

 These learning collaboratives are sponsored by the Alliance for Healthier Communities and co-facilitated and supported by the Quality Improvement and Performance Leads (QIPLs) and QI coach & trainer Lorri Zagar.

 Participants gather a QI team from their centre who work with closely with them to put QI methods into action.
 They identify a locally-relevant opportunity for improvement within the learning collaborative’s shared topic.
 Participants meet approximately monthly for didactic training and peer sharing sessions; in between these meetings, they work with their teams to identify root causes, choose targeted improvement initiatives, and then iteratively implement, measure, and refine them.

-These learning collaboratives are approximately 5 months long.
-Opportunities to share improvement stories and learnings within and/or beyond our sector will follow.
+These learning collaboratives are approximately six to twelve months long.
+Opportunities to share improvement stories and learnings within and/or beyond our sector follow.

 Contact Sara.Bhatti@AllianceON.org for more information or to sign up!